Originally published September 9, 2019

 When I first started writing I never dreamed I would have to talk in front of people.
 Well, that isn’t exactly true, I figured my book would go straight to the NY Times best selling list and I would be eloquent and savvy, and I could fly on my private jet, and people would come to hear my witty ….

-“I am a terrible speaker.”
+“I was born to speak in front of people.”
 This is what I tell myself as I prepare my speeches before any and every public appearance.
-But once I get up in front of everyone and throw out a terrible joke I spent hours hacking together for the event, it all unfolds before me and becomes memorable.
+But I believe I suck at it.
+Then once I get up in front of everyone and throw out a terrible joke I spent hours hacking together for the event, it all unfolds before me and becomes memorable.

 I remember in college, as a liberal arts college student, I had to take a public speaking class.
 Why?
 I had no idea.
-My father told me that liberal arts makes you a well rounded individual .
+My father told me that liberal arts make you a well-rounded individual.
 Take Spanish class, please.
 I had a great Spanish teacher who graded us on our own progress because he knew we were only taking language to fulfill the required course load.